Claims Data — Frequently Asked Questions

 What should I look for in a business intelligence partner to help visualize data?

-One of the primary reasons people pause when it comes to using all payer claims data is cost.
+One of the primary reasons people pause when it comes to using all-payer claims data is cost.
 However, my clients find that investing in ambulatory data creates returns that can outweigh these costs because accessing a wider variety of sources, payers and places of care offers a more complete view of opportunities in their markets.

-That said, it can be labor intensive to gather and analyze external data in a way that leads to action.
+That said, it can be labor-intensive to gather and analyze external data in a way that leads to action.
 This is why many use a business intelligence system that can automatically organize and visualize the insights needed to grow key service lines and provider relationships.

-Our data analytics platform, for example, has user-friendly dashboards that allow different team members to easily filter and sort claims (and PRM) data to quickly identify top providers by service line, procedural group, specialty, market, payer, growth initiatives and more.
+Our data analytics platform, for example, has user-friendly dashboards that allow different team members to easily filter and sort claims (and PRM) data to quickly identify top providers by service line, procedural group, specialty, market, payer, growth initiatives, and more.

 What about leakage?
-Can I see this within all payer claims data?
+Can I see this within all-payer claims data?

 Yes.
 While providers may share patients with multiple providers in your market, the percentage of total eligible patients shared can suggest the strength of existing referral relationships.

-For example, we work with clients to identify which providers and facilities are considered in-network, network friendly, targeted competitors and/or out-of-network.
+For example, we work with clients to identify which providers and facilities are considered in-network, network-friendly, targeted competitors, and/or out-of-network.
 Then assign each group a color in our BI dashboards — which helps our clients quickly visualize which relationships to reinforce or redirect.

-You can also visualize trends between network groups by defining the major health entities within your market, and then assigning the appropriate providers and facilities to these groups.
+You can also visualize trends between network groups by defining the major health entities within your market and then assigning the appropriate providers and facilities to these groups.

 More Questions

 Do you have additional questions on how to use data to guide your physician outreach?
 Please email me at josh.cameron@marketware.com.
 Before being Marketware’s Vice President, I was a Marketware customer myself!
-So, I know, firsthand, the impact data can make to a business development program.
+So, I know, firsthand, the impact data can make in a business development program.

 Request Demo